flutter/website/src/resources/dart-swift-concurrency.md

 In Swift, you can leverage GCD to run tasks on global queues with different quality of service class (qos) properties.
-This indicates the tasks’ priority.
+This indicates the task's priority.

 ```swift
 func parse(string: String, completion: @escaping ([String:Any]) -> Void) {